 OES allows DevOps managers to mitigate risks by enforcing compliance policies like SOX, HIPAA, at any stage of the software delivery pipeline.

 Auditability and Traceability

-OpsMx Enterprise for Spinnaker (OES) acts as a single source of truth for finding pipeline information by integrating with various sources- Spinnaker, Autopilot, monitoring tools, service management tools, and policy management tools (the complete list of tools here).
+OpsMx Enterprise for Spinnaker (OES) acts as a single source of truth for finding pipeline information by integrating with various sources- Spinnaker, Autopilot, monitoring tools, service management tools, and policy management tools.
 Auditor using OES can obtain information at their fingertips, e.g.

 - List of pipelines created and executed for various software delivery along with the dates.

 - Status of pipelines run in a given time interval.

 - List of terminated pipelines that were accountable for deploying business-critical applications in a time frame.